oldschoolgg/obdocs/minions.md

  You can view your minions' killcounts using `+m kc`.

-#### Group Bossing
+#### Mass Bossing

-Some bosses are able to be killed in groups, these bosses currently are: All four GWD bosses, and Corp - more bosses are planned to be added.
-To do group bossing, you create a party, there are two kinds of parties: invite-only and mass.
-Invite only parties are for you to invite select people on your trip and mass parties can be joined by anyone.
-Parties have a leader, who is the person who created the party (ran the command).
+Some bosses are able to be killed in groups, these bosses currently are: All four GWD bosses, the Nightmare, and Corp - more bosses are planned to be added.

 Note that, similar to ingame, even if you have a very big group of people in a party killing a boss, you're still limited by that bosses respawn time, although the kills can get very very fast if you have lots of people.

 Loot is rolled out completely randomly, for example if your party is doing 5 kills, it will give each kill loot to a random party member, the same person can be given loot multiple times, or none at all if unlucky.
+This does not apply to the Nightmare, where damage dealt is calculated to determine the MvP in accordance with the specific loot mechanics of that boss.

-Currently, boosts do not apply to group boss trips, however this will be added in the future.
+Currently, boosts do not apply to group boss trips, however this may be added in the future.
+Unlike gear boosts, patron trip extensions can apply to boss massing.
+The host of the mass (the player who initiated the mass) is the player checked for patron status.

-You **cannot** join parties if: you're an ironman or if your minion is busy.
+You **cannot** join parties if: you're an ironman (except for the Nightmare, which Ironmen can join) or if your minion is busy.

-##### Invite-only group bossing
-Example of invite-only group bossing party: `+groupkill party corp @Magnaboy @Alexsuperfly @Crow653` - this would make an invite-only party, that only those 3 people can join.
-Note that, the leader (the person who is running the command) doesn't have to add themselves to the list, they're always included automatically.

-After, each user will have to confirm they want to join by clicking on the "join" reaction.
-The trip will start when all users have confirmed, or if the party leader has clicked the "start" reaction to start early.

-##### Mass bossing
-Example of a mass bossing party: `+groupkill mass corp` - this would make a mass party, that ANYONE can join.
+Example of a mass bossing party: `+groupkill mass corp` - this would make a mass party, that anyone can join.
 The trip will start after 2 minutes automatically, or when the party leader clicks the "start" reaction.

 #### Fight Caves
 You can now challenge the Fight Caves and TzTok-Jad to recieve a fire cape, tokkul, and the TzRek-Jad pet using the `+fightcaves` command.
 Requirements: total +160 range bonus equipped to your range gear setup, 43 prayer, 10x Prayer Potion (4), 4x Super Restore (4), and 6x Saradomin Brew (4) per attempt, some of which may be returned to you should you fail before the final wave.
 You can make the 4 dose potions from 3, 2, and 1 dose drops using the `+decant` command.
 Better range gear will reduce the time each attempt takes, as will total Jad kc.
 Having a Saradomin Godsword equipped in your melee gear setup will reduce your chances of dying before Jad by 4%, and the number of total attempts you have made will determine your chances of killing Jad when he is reached.